advance100/doc_webpack/webpack dev middleware.md

+> Note: The webpack-dev-middleware is for advanced users.
+See [[webpack-dev-server]] for a ready-to-use solution.

 The [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) is a small middleware for a connect-based middleware stack.
 It uses webpack to compile assets in-memory and serve them.
 When a compilation is running every request to the served webpack assets is blocked until we have a stable bundle.